A tutorial by Kagi.

 Note: This tutorial has been made in Hexagon 1.2, but works the same in Hexagon 2.

 This tutorial is based on Poser 6 and Aiko 3 from DAZ.
-You won’t find the steps to create the model itself, but you will know how it works to create your own Props!
+You won’t find the steps to create the model itself, but you will know how to create your own morphs!